gurock/testrail-docker/README.md

 ## Quick start using docker-compose

-The compose file if configured via environment variables -- it's suggested to use a .env file.
+The compose file is configured via environment variables -- it's suggested to use a .env file.
 More about such an .env file is available [here](https://docs.docker.com/compose/env-file/).

   * Create a `.env` file with at least the mandatory variables for:
     * DB_USER